socalflow/pdsnd_github/README.md

 17/2/2018

 ### Project Title
-Explore US Bikeshare Data
+Explore US bikeshare data

 ### Description
-This Project analyzes Data regarding bikesharing in three US cities: Chicago, Washington and New York City.
+This project analyzes data regarding bikesharing in three US cities: Chicago, Washington and New York City.

-It filters the Data by City, Month and day and uses imput prompted by the user to do so.
+It filters the data by city, month and day and uses input prompted by the user to do so.
 It computes descriptive statistics and displays raw data upon request.

 ### Files used
 - chicago.csv